New Mexico state male basketball players charged with forcible confinement, harassment and sexual interference - ExBulletin

 Aggies head coach Greg Heiar and his entire coaching staff have also been placed on paid administrative leave.

-In the report, the victim claims that the three players “held him face down, removed his clothes exposing his buttocks and began slapping his ass.”
-He also said they also touched his scrotum. in front of other players and the victim said he “had no choice but to let this happen because it’s a 3-on-1 situation.
+In the report, the victim claims that the three players “held him face down, removed his clothes exposing his buttocks and began to ‘slap his ass’.
+He also went on to state that they also touched his scrotum.
+The alleged actions happened in front of other players and the victim said he “had no choice but to let it happen because it’s a 3-on-1 situation.

 No criminal charges have been filed at this time.